amburu4159/group-3-ku042021/README.md

   Darpan Bhakta - X/Technologies

 ## Questions to address
-  What factors contribute to fatality in vehicle crashes?
+  o What factors contribute to fatality in vehicle crashes?

-  Do accidents involving alcohol or distracted driving have increased rates of fatality?
+  o Do accidents involving alcohol or distracted driving have increased rates of fatality?

-  Does adverse weather impact the rate of crash fatality?
+  o Does adverse weather impact the rate of crash fatality?

 ## Communication Protocols
 For communication purposes, we are communicating using slack and zoom meetings.
 We message each other regularly have had a handful of meetings outside of class to discuss the project, potential road-blocks, update each other on the status of our individual parts and next steps.